tox-dev/tox/docs/example/devenv.rst

 default to ``-e py`` -- usually taking the interpreter you're running ``tox`` with and the default ``[testenv]`` configuration.

+It is possible to use the ``--devenv`` option without a tox configuration file, however the configuration file is respected if present.

 Creating development environments using configuration
 =====================================================